Yuan-Meng/personal_website_2.0/content/posts/seq_user_modeling/index.md

 {{< figure src="https://www.dropbox.com/scl/fi/n2osq9go92py6pfb9dshz/Screenshot-2024-11-17-at-4.36.41-PM.png?rlkey=bmwk05igrqsy2mxqm2rxxfhzi&st=ibgv970a&raw=1" caption="Recommendation reframed as a sequential transduction task in HSTU." width="1800">}}

-All of the attention-based models we've seen have kept the core Transformer architecture intact.
-Aside from BERT4Rec, which generates end-to-end recommendations, attention mechanisms in sequential recommenders usually serve as token-weight generators for embedding pooling.
-In their latest work ([Zhai et al., 2024](https://arxiv.org/abs/2402.17152)), Meta researchers have revamped the Transformer architecture for recommendation tasks, introducing what they call "Hierarchical Sequential Transduction Units (HSTU)".
-This work has also eliminated the 3 separate steps in traditional DLRMs and instead framed recommendation as a *sequential transduction* task:
+All the attention-based models above have kept the core Transformer architecture mostly intact.
+Aside from BERT4Rec, which generates end-to-end recommendations, attention in sequential recommenders typically serves as a token-weight generator for subsequent embedding pooling.
+In their latest work ([Zhai et al., 2024](https://arxiv.org/abs/2402.17152)), Meta researchers re-designed the Transformer blocks into "Hierarchical Sequential Transduction Units (HSTU)", treating user actions as a new *modality* (like language or image) in generative modeling.

+This work eliminated the 3 distinct steps in DLRMs and frames recommendation as a *sequential transduction* task:

 > Given a list of $n$ tokens $x_0, x_1, \ldots, x_{n-1}$ ($x_i \in \mathbb{X}$) ordered chronologically, along with the times they are observed $t_0, t_1, \ldots, t_{n-1}$, a sequential transduction task maps this input sequence to output tokens $y_0, y_1, \ldots, y_{n-1}$ ($y_i \in \mathbb{X} \cup \\{{\emptyset}\\}$), where $y_i = \emptyset$ denotes an undefined output.

-I don't pretend to have understood this paper 😂.
+At Meta, where recommender systems are already highly optimized, it's incredible that HSTU achieved a 12.4% gain in topline metrics and can serve 285x more recommendations with a 1.50x-2.99x speedup compared to DLRMs.
+I won't pretend that I understood this paper 😂.
 Meta ML engineer Samuel Flender touched on it briefly in his [blog](https://substack.com/@mlfrontiers).
-I hope that I might one day bump into the authors at a conference and just ask...
+I hope to one day bump into the authors at a conference and ask...

 ---
 # References